 Your Digital Mentor Podcast

-‘Your Digital Mentor’ is a free podcast series, delivered as part of a collaborative project between the Wellcome Sanger Institute, Wellcome Connecting Science, and the Social Entrepreneurship to Spur Health
+The Wellcome Connecting Science ‘Your Digital Mentor Podcast’ is a free series, delivered as part of a collaborative project between the Wellcome Connecting Science Courses and Conferences team and the Wellcome Sanger Institute.

 Mentorship is a learned skill that can benefit many early career scientists, but access to such support is not always accessible to everyone – especially in low and middle-income countries.

-This new series will explore topics around mentoring and career development, tackling the challenges through real stories and honest discussions from experts guests across the world.
-These conversation will offer valuable advice and information that’s freely accessible to everyone, demonstrating the importance of great mentoring to a community.
+Your Digital Mentor Podcast explores topics around mentoring and career development, tackling the challenges through real stories and honest discussions from experts guests across the world.
+These conversation offer valuable advice and information that’s freely accessible to everyone, demonstrating the importance of great mentoring to a community.